 This is helpful as you do not run the risk of setting up an ID (e.g. through referencing the client_name) that could be already existing or become non-unique at some point in time.
 For instance, when another user has the same name as an already existing one.
 Similarly, while emails tend to be unique, there is always the possibility that a user changes to a different email which would make the records from the database non-retrievable, deeming them potentially useless.

-Whenever you want to retrieve records from a module (that is, reading values from a case database), it is advisable that you provide an ID.
-While some IDs like ticket numbers do not necessarily have to follow a specific pattern, others do to easily identify and reference.
-Think of the examples mentioned above, e.g. case numbers, client numbers, etc.
+Whenever you want to retrieve records from a Module (that is, reading values from a Case Database), it is advisable that you provide an ID.
+While some IDs like ticket numbers do not necessarily have to follow a specific pattern, others do to quickly identify and reference.
+Think of the examples mentioned above, e.g., case numbers, client numbers, etc.

 Keywords: data base; databse; Datenbank